 Strength training with weights at the gym will definitely get your muscles burning, but they might also leave your joints on fire.
 Some lifting techniques leave your joints over extended which will cause some long term harm.

 Suspension training exercises, like the popular TRX routines, tend to promote a more natural style of strength exercise without the need for heavy and expensive equipment.
 You can use a couple of bands to work out the whole body by following a simple online or video guide.
+You can read my review on suspension straps here.

 Most people tend to go straight to the treadmill when looking for some cardio at the gym.
 The treadmill might be good for walking, but it can produce the same high impact injuries that running or jogging outside can have.